dhmspector/ZeitSatTrack/README.md

 ## Carthage
 TBD

 ## Directly
 You can either download the _ZeitSatTrack_ git repo as a git sub-module, or compile directly and either drag _ZeitSatTrack.framework_ into your project, or add it as a subproject/dependency in Xcode.

 # Usage / API

-_ZeitSatTrack_ is provides as a manager class that can operated in one of 2 modes: auto-updating and manual.
+_ZeitSatTrack_ is provided as a manager class that can operated in one of 2 modes: auto-updating and manual.

 - _Autoupdating mode_ will fire off calls to a registered _ZeitSatTrackDelegate_ to notify subscribers that satellites of interest have new positions.

 - _Manual mode_ allows the calling application to ask for updates to a specific satellite by name (or all known satellites); the values returned will be the name of the satellite and a set of GeoCoordinate presenting the position (lat/lon) and altitude of the satellite.
 Other info about a specific satellite can be requested of the satellite object via other convenience APIs listed below.

-## Setup and Initialization
+## Setup
 ## Instantiating the Manager
 **import** ZeitSatTrack into your Swift files with